piscisvolans/piscisvolans.github.io/_posts/2020-01-31-poetry-friday-haiku.md

 New year, new Poetry Friday procrastination!
 I'm late, but I'm here.
 This month we're writing haiku on the theme of foresight, or the new year.

-I had to travel for work so I was out of the office for about a week.
-I came back today to find that the soil around my amaryllis bulb is newly damp and it's growing happily.
-Thanks, anonymous plant-loving coworker!
-The lesson of today's poem is that sometimes you make zero effort and everything is still okay.

 <br>
 <h2>Haiku</h2>
 <pre class="poem">